Wil Myers Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.28).
+- The Cardinals' 4.41 team ERA ranks 19th across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 13th in baseball in home runs allowed (55 total, 1.1 per game).
+- Cardinals pitchers combine to rank 14th in baseball in home runs given up (56 total, 1.1 per game).

-- The left-hander last pitched on Saturday against the Los Angeles Dodgers, when he threw 4 2/3 innings, allowing no earned runs while giving up six hits.
+- Mikolas makes the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts in 54 2/3 innings pitched.

-- The 31-year-old has put up an ERA of 5.05, with 8.4 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .303 batting average against him.
+- The righty's most recent appearance was on Saturday against the Los Angeles Dodgers, when he went seven innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.